Kolten Wong Player Props: Mariners vs. Nationals

 Nationals Pitching Rankings

-- Williams (4-4) gets the starting nod for the Nationals in his 16th start of the season.
-He has a 4.14 ERA in 76 2/3 innings pitched, with 58 strikeouts.
+- Irvin (1-4) takes the mound for the Nationals in his 10th start of the season.
+He's put together a 4.93 ERA in 42 2/3 innings pitched, with 33 strikeouts.

-- His most recent appearance came on Wednesday against the St. Louis Cardinals, when the righty threw six scoreless innings while giving up five hits.
+- The right-hander last pitched on Thursday against the Arizona Diamondbacks, when he went six innings, allowing one earned run while giving up five hits.

-- In 15 games this season, the 31-year-old has amassed a 4.14 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .268 to opposing batters.
+- In nine games this season, the 26-year-old has a 4.93 ERA and 7.1 strikeouts per nine innings, while giving up a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.